 The City of Grand Forks makes every effort to ensure that this map is free of errors but cannot guarantee accuracy or fitness for any purpose, and does not provide warranty of any kind.
 The City accepts no liability for any expenses, losses, damages or costs relating to the use of this map or data.
-Data must not be used for direct marketing or be used in the breach of the privacy and Farge not fitness.
+Data must not be used for direct marketing or be used in the breach of the privacy laws, it is intended only for the requested use.
 The data must not be circulated or copied without prior consent of the City of Grand Forks.